-The 1999 Plan and the 2009 Plan will terminate ten years from the date our board of directors approved the applicable plan, unless terminated earlier by our board of directors.
-Our board of directors may amend or terminate our 1999 Plan and our 2009 Plan at any time.
-If our board of directors amends either plan, it does not need to ask for stockholder approval of the amendment unless required by applicable law.
+The 1999 Plan and the 2009 Plan will terminate ten years from the date our board approved the applicable plan, unless terminated earlier by our board.
+Our board may amend or terminate our 1999 Plan and our 2009 Plan at any time.
+If our board amends either plan, it does not need to ask for stockholder approval of the amendment unless required by applicable law.